compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

 develop and debug their code in Python, while using C++ libraries, and switching on the Numba JIT for selected performance-critical closures.

-The results are promising, with 2-20 times speedup when using Numba to accelerate cppyy through our extension.
+The results are promising, with a 2 to 20 times speedup when using Numba to accelerate cppyy through our extension.
 Further gains were demonstrated using the Clang-Repl component of LLVM and the newly developed library CppInterOp.
 Preliminary results show 1.4 to 144 times faster handling of templated code in